ped7g/z88dk/src/z80asm/doc/z80asm-future.md

 ### 5.3.
 Command line options

 Options are used to control the assembly process and output.
-They are recognized by the assembler when you specify a leading minus before the option identifier ('-').
+They are recognised by the assembler when you specify a leading minus before the option identifier ('-').
 Options are always specified before file names or project files.

 When the assembler is executed options are all preset with default values and are either switched ON or OFF (active or not).
 All options have a single letter identification.
 Upper and lower case letters are distinguished, which means that 'a' might be different command than 'A'.
 If an option is to be turned off, you simply specify a 'n' before the identification, e.g. -nl which selects listing files not to be created by the assembler.